Skip to content

 Overview

-Program Opportunities, Partner ProgramsPartner programs are facilitated through one of our 5 external providers:
+External partner programs are facilitated through one of our 5 approved providers:

 Length

-These programs can be a few weeks to a semester-long.
+These programs can be a few weeks (summer) to a semester long (fall and spring).

 Eligibility

-Full-time, traditional student with a minimum GPA of 2.5.
-Classified as a sophomore or junior at Morehouse College during time abroad.
-In good standing with Morehouse College (academically, financially, health records, and conduct).
+To be eligible for a fall or spring external partner program, participants must be full-time, traditional students with a minimum 2.5 GPA.
+Participants must be classified as a sophomore or junior at Morehouse College during time abroad.
+Additionally, students must be in good standing with Morehouse College (academically, financially, health records, and conduct).

 Cost